I love reading and writing about Old Hollywood - the actors and actresses, the directors and money men and of course the movies themselves.

 Barbara found the nightlife of Hollywood intoxicating.
 She was young, beautiful and vivacious and she revelled in the party and nightclub scene.
 She was popular and she dated many men including Howard Hughes, gangster Micky Cohen and actor John Ireland.
 The casting-couch system was in full swing in Hollywood whereby pretty starlets would sleep with producers and directors to get choice roles and Barbara almost certainly capitalised on her good looks in this way to get ahead.

 One of the stars she got to know during her early Hollywood days was Bob Hope, whom she met at a party in Dallas in 1949.
 Hope set her up in an apartment in Hollywood and they carried on an affair for several months.
 Hope was a married man and Universal were concerned that his family image would suffer so they cancelled Barbara's contract.
-For a while Barbara followed Hope round the country requesting money, but was eventually completely rejected by him.
+For a while, Barbara followed Hope around the country requesting money but was eventually completely rejected by him.